-We are committed to be net zero for emissions of our operations by 2040.
+We are committed to achieve net zero emissions from our own operations by 2030.

-We have set a Science Based Targets initiative approved 2040 target in line with reductions required to keep warming to below 1.5c.
+We have set a near-term target, approved by the Science-Based Targets Initiative, to reduce the emissions from our own operations in line with the pathway required to limit global warming to 1.5 degrees.
 Vodafone is the first major telecoms operator to follow the emission reduction pathway developed for the ICT sector which sets out specific emissions reduction trajectories for mobile, fixed and data centres.

-Despite ever-growing use of data and expansion of our networks, this year, our total Scope 1 and 2 GHG emissions decreased by 23% to 1.09 million tonnes of CO2e, due to our ongoing focus on energy efficiency and an increase in the proportion of renewable electricity purchased.
+Despite ever-growing use of data and expansion of our networks, this year our total Scope 1 and 2 GHG emissions decreased by 10% to 0.97 million tones of CO2e, due to our ongoing focus on energy efficiency and an increase in the proportion of renewable electricity purchased.

 Our approach to reducing emissions